Mexican Shrimp Cocktail

 - Fresh is best, but frozen is second best.

-- If you use raw frozen shrimp, you'll need to cook them first
+- If you use raw frozen, you’ll need to cook them first

-- If you use cooked frozen shrimp, rinse in colander and lightly season with Creole seasoning, then add them to the tomato/avocado mixture
+- If you use cooked frozen, rinse in colander refrigerate them

 - Bring a large pot of water to boil

-- Add shrimp to water; cook 5-8 minutes until shrimp are pink/orange
+- Add shrimp to water; cook 5-8 minutes until they are pink/orange

-- Peel shells and tails; place shrimp in tomato mixture; resume recipe
+- Peel shells and tails; place in tomato mixture; resume recipe

 Very good!